victordgr8t/aws-bootcamp-cruddur-2023/journal/week0.md

 ✅ I Created and Generated AWS credentials for Iam admin user.
 I also assigned admin acces while i destroy my root account(joking LOL)

-✅ Setup MFA for Root and admin Account.
+✅ I Setup MFA for Root and admin Account.

-✅ Used CloudShell in AWS console.
+✅ I used CloudShell in AWS console.

 ✅ I configured AWS CLI in Gitpod and added AWS Access Keys and secret Access key to env variables while i stored them in gitpod using gp command.
 I added code to the gitpod.yml file to enable all my cinfiguration load automatically when i log in.

 ✅ I Configured 2 AWS Budget using Gitpod CLI and set a threshold which will send notification when exceeded

 ✅ I used the command line in Gitpod to create a Budget and a Billing Alarm

+✅ I demonstrated the use of using cost aloocation tag to track costing on AWS resources.

 ✅ I Created CI/CD Lucid Logical Architectual Diagram and conceptual Design Diagram on area Napkin